CCPBioSim/qmmm-workshop/README.md

 `bash ../run_wham.sh`

-This will take a few seconds and generate a 'metafile', `meta.dat`, and use this to run the WHAM code.
+This will take a few seconds and generate a 'metafile', `meta.dat`, and use this to run the <a href="http://membrane.urmc.rochester.edu/content/wham">WHAM code</a>.
 The WHAM code then generates `wham.log` and `wham.txt`.
 The first line of `wham.log` shows the command that was used to run WHAM. the `wham.txt` file contains the results.

-To plot the free energy profile, download `wham.dat` (navigate to your umbrella sampling directory in the Jupyter window and use e.g. right click and *'Save link as'* or similar).
+To plot the free energy profile, download `wham.txt` (navigate to your umbrella sampling directory in the Jupyter window and use e.g. right click and *'Save link as'* or similar).
 Import in your favourate plotting program (e.g. Excel).
 Alternatively, copy and paste column-by-column from the terminal window to your plotting program, e.g. after using: